 The Ecuadorian government has welcomed moves by the Swedish authorities to interview Julian Assange inside its embassy over a sex allegation.

-Representatives from the Swedish prosecutor's office and the Swedish police will be present while questions are put to the WikiLeaks founder by an Ecuadorian official today.
+Representatives from the Swedish prosecutor's office and the Swedish police will be present while questions are put to the WikiLeaks founder by an Ecuadorian official on Monday.

 Mr Assange has been granted political asylum by Ecuador and has been living inside the embassy for over four years.

 He believes that if he leaves the embassy he will be extradited to the United States for questioning over the activities of WikiLeaks.

 He denies the allegation against him and has been offering to be interviewed at the embassy.

 ?Guillaume Long, Ecuador's foreign minister, told the Press Association: "We are pleased that the Swedish authorities will finally interview Mr Assange in our embassy in London.